Counting polynomials over finite fields with prescribed leading coefficients and linear factors: The case

-We now evaluate $\Ub_m(\gam)$ using the sieve formula \cite[(3.2)]{LiWan20}.
-We shall need to make some assumptions on $D$.
+where $l(\tau)$ denotes the number of cycles of $\tau$.
+We shall need to make some assumptions on the set $D$, which is associated with the Reed-Solomon code $\RS_{n,k}$.
 In the rest of this section, we shall assume that either $D$ or $D\cup \{0\}$ is an additive subgroup of $\fq$.
 Define

 It is clear that $U_r(\gam)=0$ when $\gam\notin D\cup \{0\}$.
 So we shall assume $\gam\in D\cup \{0\}$ below.